 TWO MINDS BETTER THAN ONE

-Of course, because we’re not perfect (although we each think we are), we sometimes need a reality check.
+Of course, because nobody is perfect (although we each think we are), we sometimes need a reality check.
 For those times, there’s a way Givers can create feedback that will enable win/win conversations and excellence.
 Here are several issues that must be overcome:

 BIAS: The assumption that feedback is needed is often based on a Giver wanting a Receiver to change as per the Giver’s unique beliefs and values.
 Sure, if there is a danger involved, a Receiver must ultimately choose new behaviors.
 But in general, when a Giver assumes the ‘right’ road without identifying a path to partnership, or recognizing there might be a specific reason the Receiver made their choices, any discussion becomes win/lose.